alkhasov/learn/javascript/README.md

 #### 08 ¬ Errors

 Kept looking deeper and now read about `try{} catch{} finally{}` construction with `Error` objects which need to `throw` if flow has exception.
 Tried to write several, looks easy, but I guess true is not.

+#### 09 ¬ Regular Expressions

+Powerful and painful, hate because I can't quickly write regexp that I want, love when regexp work extaclty like to need.